 Acknowledge and address an anxious patient’s physical and emotional discomforts without emphasizing the physical complaints to the exclusion of the emotional ones.
 Focus on understanding the patient’s particular anxieties or fears.
 Provide feedback and assist in problem solving.
 Create an atmosphere of concern and acceptance.

 Patients experience anxiety for a variety of reasons.
 A newly diagnosed illness, life changes due to disabilities, and financial concerns are just a few factors that can cause anxiety.
 How successfully a patient copes with anxiety depends, in part, on previous experiences, the presence of other stressors, the significance of the event causing the anxiety, and the availability of supportive resources.
 The health care team member can be a support to the patient and can decrease anxiety through effective communication.
-Communication methods reviewed in this skill assist the health care team member in helping an anxious patient recognize factors causing anxiety and how he or she can cope more effectively.
+Communication methods reviewed in this skill assist the health care team member in helping an anxious patient recognize factors causing anxiety and how the patient can cope more effectively.
 There are four stages of anxiety with corresponding behavioral manifestations: mild, moderate, severe, and panic (Box 1).

 Rationale: Appropriate nonverbal behaviors express interest and help to alleviate anxiety.